Morley Memorial Primary School

 What is Our ‘SEND Support’ Profile?

-All teachers expect to have children with SEND in their classes.
-Our school currently provides additional and/or different provision for a range of needs including:
+All teachers at Morley Memorial Primary School expect to have children with SEND in their classes.
+Our school provides additional or different provision for a range of needs.

-13% Social, Emotional and Behavioural needs (including ADHD, attachment disorder and anxiety)
+14% Social, Emotional and Mental Health needs (including ADHD, attachment disorder and anxiety)

 How do we identify children needing SEN Support (SENS)?

-The progress of every child is monitored termly.
-Class teachers are continually aware of children’s learning and development.
-If they observe that a child, as recommended by the 2014 Code of Practice, is making significantly less than expected progress, given their age and individual circumstances, or if they have concerns about an area of need (communication and interaction, cognition and learning, sensory or physical, or social and emotional health difficulties) they will raise this as an initial concern with the Inclusion Lead or SENCo.
-Where children are identified as not making progress in spite of Quality First Teaching and good attendance, a plan of action is agreed.
+The progress of every child is monitored termly by class teachers.
+If a teacher observes that a child is making significantly less than expected progress or has concerns about a specific area of need (communication and interaction, cognition and learning, sensory or physical, or social and emotional health difficulties), this will be raised with the Inclusion Lead.
+A plan of action is agreed upon if a child is not progressing despite Quality First Teaching and good attendance

 Less than expected progress is characterised as: